 After finishing its creation, I start analysing the symbols and content of my artwork.
 Symbols allow people to go beyond what is known or seen by creating linkages between otherwise very different concepts and experiences, they carry ideas or visual images and are used to convey other ideas and beliefs.

 The interest about lenticular artworks is that through their kinetic effect, they offer the observer the possibility to interact with the piece; as it amplifies the image narrative it allows the viewer to more interpretation.

-Were you inspired by other artists or movements as you developed your own work?
+Were you inspired by other artists as you developed your own work?

 Having worked for years in the realm of photography and silk screen printing, Andy Warhol, as a leading figure in the visual art movement, was a great influence to me.
 His worked marked a shift in how art was perceived.
 One of the more noteworthy and impressive aspects of his artworks was his use of the silkscreen printmaking process; his approach, clearly influenced by his background in commercial and advertising art and design, was fascinating in my early years as an artist.